Henry Ponting and Hesther Wetmore

 In a codicil to the will dated 22 February 1877 he states that David Primer has now died and so appoints his wife Charlotte Ponting as executrix.
 The will was proved on 24 December 1877 and probate granted to Charlotte Ponting.

-The Thomas Wetmore mentioned in the will is Hester's brother (Appendix I - Subsection 1).
+The Thomas Wetmore mentioned in the will is Hester's brother (Appendix I - Part 1).
 His will includes legacies to John, Thomas and Charles, Ellen and Sophia "children of my sister Hester, wife of Henry Ponting".

 In 1881 Thomas's widow Charlotte Ponting, aged 48 is visiting 62 year old widow Mary Ann Webb, a "Tea and coffee house keeper" at Bowmbrook, Northfield, Selly Oak.
-Nothing has been traced of Charlotte after that date.
-She remained a relatively young woman and may have remarried.

 Charles Ponting and Sarah Hooper

 By 1841 Charles Ponting was farming at Taynton Farm, Pound, Taynton.
 The census shows

 - Ester Ponting, aged 53